ottofeller/github-actions/README.md

 ## Usage

-The action searches your repo for the most recent tag and creates a new one with patch update, then a draft release is created for the tag.
+The action searches your repo for the most recent tag and creates a new one with patch update, then a draft release is created for the tag, see [action.yml](create-release/action.yml).
+See [test.yml](.github/workflows/test-create-release.yml) for an example of the action usage.

 **Basic:**
 ```yaml